Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes: Conclusions

 \section{Conclusions}

-This article continues our previous study in \cite{ch5,ch6} of ${\cal N}=1$ SQCD-like theories with additional colorless but flavored fields.
-We considered this time the region $N_c+1<N_F<3N_c/2$ where the direct $SU(N_c)$ theory \eqref{(1.1)} is (very) strongly coupled at scales $\mu\ll\la$ (see section 7 in \cite{ch1}), and calculated mass spectra in its numerous different vacua.
+This article continues our previous study in \cite{ch5,ch6,epj} of ${\cal N}=1$ SQCD-like theories with additional colorless but flavored fields.
+We considered this time the region $N_c<N_F<3N_c/2$.
+In this region, the UV free direct $SU(N_c)$ theory \eqref{(1.1)} with light quarks enters {\it smoothly} at $\mu<\la$ to the (very) strongly coupled regime with the coupling $a(\mu\ll\la)\gg 1$ (see Introduction, section 7 in \cite{ch1} and Conclusions in \cite{session} for additional arguments).
+The mass spectra were calculated in its numerous different vacua.
 The calculations were performed within the dynamical scenario introduced in \cite{ch3}.
-This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in the two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are confined, or the Higgs phase.
-The word {\it standard} implies here also that, in such theories without elementary colored adjoint scalars, no additional parametrically light solitons (e.g. magnetic monopoles or dyons) are formed at those scales where quarks decouple as heavy or are higgsed.
+This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only\,: these are either the HQ (heavy quark) phase where they are confined, or the Higgs phase.
+The word {\it standard} implies here also that, in such theories without elementary colored adjoint scalars, no {\it additional} \footnote{\, i.e. in addition to the Nambu-Goldstone particles due to spontaneously broken global flavor symmetry } parametrically light solitons (e.g. magnetic monopoles or dyons) are formed at those lower scales $\mu\ll\la$ where quarks decouple as heavy or are higgsed. \footnote{ Besides, it is worth noting that the appearance of additional parametrically light composite solitons will influence the 't Hooft triangles. }

-Similarly to our previous studies in \cite{ch5,ch6} of these theories within the conformal window at $3N_c/2<N_F<3N_c$, it is shown here that, due to a strong powerlike RG evolution at scales $\mu<\la$ in the direct theory, the seemingly heavy and dynamically irrelevant fields $\Phi^j_i$ can become light and there appear then two additional generations of light $\Phi$-particles with $\mu^{\rm pole}(\Phi)\ll\la$.
+Similarly to our previous studies in \cite{ch5,ch6,epj} of these theories within the conformal window at $3N_c/2<N_F<3N_c$, it is shown here that, due to a strong powerlike RG evolution at scales $\mu<\la$ in the direct theory, the seemingly heavy and dynamically irrelevant fields $\Phi^j_i$ can become light and there appear then two additional generations of light $\Phi$-particles with $\mu_{2,3}^{\rm pole}(\Phi)\ll\la$.

-In parallel, we calculated the mass spectra of IR free and logarithmically weakly coupled at $\mu<\la$ Seiberg's dual $SU(\nd=N_F-N_c)$ theory \eqref{(1.2)}.
-Comparison shows that mass spectra of the direct and dual theories are parametrically different, so that these two theories are not equivalent.
+In parallel, we calculated the mass spectra of IR free and logarithmically weakly coupled at $\mu<\la$ dual $\,SU(\nd=N_F-N_c)$ theory \eqref{(1.2)} proposed by Seiberg.
+Comparison have shown that mass spectra of the direct and dual theories are parametrically different, so that these two theories are not equivalent.